xendit/xenissuing-web/README.md

 ### Requirements

-To be able to use XenCrypt, you will need to use a private key provided by Xendit.
+To be able to use Xenissuing, you will need to use a private key provided by Xendit.

 It includes several methods:
 - `generateSessionId` will encrypt a session key randomly generated used for symmetric encryption with Xenissuing.